lycheeyd/SC3040-Advanced-Software-Engineering-AY2025-Sem1/README.md

 ### 6. Extra notes
 - Email generation uses Google OAuth + Gmail API instead of Gmail SMTP, while both are available due to SMTP port restriction by HuggingFace.
-- A Bastlion Server is setup to bypass VPN wall for establishing connection to the Virtual Machine hosting the database
+- A Bastlion Server is setup to bypass VPN wall by SSH tunneling for establishing connection to the Virtual Machine hosting the database

 </details>